GraspCaps: A Capsule Network Approach for Familiar 6DoF Object Grasping: Generating Grasp Synthesis

 \section{Generating Grasp Synthesis}

-Due to the niche our network exists in (simultaneous recognition and grasping on a point cloud), no existing benchmark datasets were found that met our requirements, so instead we created our own.
-In particular, to generate a large dataset with valid grasp configurations as targets, an algorithm was needed to create valid grasps based on point cloud data.
+Given the specialized nature of our network, which entails simultaneous recognition and grasping on a point cloud, no existing benchmark datasets were identified that precisely met our criteria.
+Consequently, we generate our own dataset to train and evaluate the proposed approach.
+A crucial aspect of this dataset creation involved the implementation of an algorithm capable of generating valid grasp configurations based on point cloud data, ensuring the availability of a substantial dataset with accurate grasp targets.

 In this work, the gripper is simulated as a combination of three separate boxes: two for the fingers, and one for the base (see Fig.~\ref{fig:grasp_gen_main}).
-Initially, we randomly place an object inside the workspace of the robot and capture the object's point cloud.
-The point cloud of the object is then converted to a watertight mesh for more efficient collision checking.
-The original point cloud is retained to calculate the fitness of grasps.
-The algorithm then initializes the grasp in a random rotation, either with the gripper facing down towards the object or facing the object from the side.
-After initializing, the orientation and opening width of the gripper are iteratively updated to converge on a well-fitting grasp.
-A new state is accepted if the grasp has a higher fitness than the current state, or by random chance using simulated annealing~\cite{kirkpatrick1983optimization}.
+The object placement process begins by randomly positioning an object within the robot's workspace, followed by capturing the point cloud of the object.
+Subsequently, the point cloud is converted into a watertight mesh to streamline collision-checking efficiency.
+It's noteworthy that while the original point cloud is retained for grasp fitness calculations, the conversion to a mesh notably accelerates the algorithm by reducing the number of required collision checks per iteration.
+The algorithm initiates the grasp with a random rotation, presenting the gripper either facing downward towards the object or oriented from the side.
+Following initialization, the gripper's orientation and opening width undergo iterative updates to converge on a well-fitted grasp.
+Acceptance of a new state is contingent upon the grasp exhibiting higher fitness than the current state.
+Alternatively, the new state may be accepted randomly using simulated annealing~\cite{kirkpatrick1983optimization}, introducing a stochastic element to the optimization process.